digiampietro/hacktivity-2019-esp32-hello-world/README.md

 ## How To Use

-First you have to include the header file on your Arduino sketch and the Wire library header file, needed to use the I2C bus:
+First, you have to include the header file on your Arduino sketch and the Wire library header file, needed to use the I2C bus:

 ```